pbinkley/rcb-manual/sections/13-the-recording-of-sound.md

 The filing space necessary to hold them would be a little more than a cubic foot.
 These records, in an edition of fifty, would cost from $2500 to $3000.
-A very ex- pensive printing job, with copious illus- trations, might well run up a cost very elose to this.
+A very expensive printing job, with copious illustrations, might well run up a cost very close to this.

-The figures upon which these con- clusions are based were furnished by Pro- fessor Miles L. Hanley, who has written the following description of the technique of sound reproduction.
+The figures upon which these conclusions are based were furnished by Professor Miles L. Hanley, who has written the following description of the technique of sound reproduction.

-TECHNIQUE OF PHONOGRAPHIC RECORDING
+## TECHNIQUE OF PHONOGRAPHIC RECORDING

 By Miles L. Hanley

 Phonographic recording is rapidly becoming an indispensable tool for research.
-Conventional transcriptions cannot ade- quately represent the unusual intervals of folk music and many of the important char-

-acteristics of speech, such as voice quali- ty, intonation, distribution of stress, speed and rhythm of utterance.
-Written records, however good, must contain a per- sonal and subjective element.
-Without some

-aotae

-178

-objective check, their use requires an act of faith--faith that the field worker has heard accurately, that he has been able to translate what he heard into symbols, and that we know just: what he means by his sym- bols.
+Conventional transcriptions cannot adequately represent the unusual intervals of folk music and many of the important char{%- include columnbreak.html canvas=345 col=2 -%}acteristics of speech, such as voice quality, intonation, distribution of stress, speed and rhythm of utterance.
+Written records, however good, must contain a personal and subjective element.
+Without some {% include pagebreak.html canvas=346 -%} objective check, their use requires an act of faith---faith that the field worker has heard accurately, that he has been able to translate what he heard into symbols, and that we know just what he means by his symbols.
 Phonograph records not only provide such a check, but they constitute a perfect archive of material which may be consulted and studied in the future.

-After the invention of the phono- graph in 1877, its obvious advantages to the linguist, the folklorist, the ballad collector and the anthropologist were promptly recognized by European scholars.
+After the invention of the phonograph in 1877, its obvious advantages to the linguist, the folklorist, the ballad collector and the anthropologist were promptly recognized by European scholars.
-The Vienna Phonogramm—-Archiv was founded by
+The Vienna Phonogramm-Archiv was founded by
 Siegmund Exner in 1899, and the Musée
 Phonétique by Auzulay in 1900.
-Since then many other collections have been estab-
-lished: a second one in Paris, two in Ber- lin, and others in Cologne, Lubeck, Frank- furt, Leyden, Oslo, and Zurich.
-In Ameri- ca, although our scientists have made great advances in the mechanical technique of re- cording, our scholars have been slow to see the possible uses of this tool.
-It is true that some folk song and American Indian ma- terial has been collected in the past, but mostly by the unsatisfactory methods of cylinder recording or magnetic recording.
+Since then many other collections have been established: a second one in Paris, two in Berlin, and others in Cologne, Lubeck, Frankfurt, Leyden, Oslo, and Zurich.
+In America, although our scientists have made great advances in the mechanical technique of recording, our scholars have been slow to see the possible uses of this tool.
+It is true that some folk song and American Indian material has been collected in the past, but mostly by the unsatisfactory methods of cylinder recording or magnetic recording.
-So far we have nothing in America that could be called even the beginning of a central Phonogramm-Archiv, but we do have some im- portant collections and many more are in prospect.
-A few of these are: Professor
+So far we have nothing in America that could be called even the beginning of a central Phonogramm-Archiv, but we do have some important collections and many more are in prospect.
+A few of these are: Professor {% include columnbreak.html canvas=345 col=2 %} Greet's American Speech records which have been made at Columbia during the past ten years, the folk songs collected by John A.

-METHODS OF REPRODUCING RESEARCH MATERIALS

-Greet's American Speech records which have been made at Columbia during the past ten years, the folk songs collected by John A.
 Lomax, the Gullah negro records made by
 Dr. Lorenzo D. Turner, and the records of
-New England speech made for the Linguistic ae of America (United States and Cana- da).
+New England speech made for the Linguistic
+Atlas of America (United States and Canada).[^n1]

+[^n1]: See the *American Council of Learned Societies Bulletin No. 23* for June, 1935 especially Professor Milman Parry's "Oral Poetry of the Southern Slavs," pp. 30 and 98; Professor Herskovits' Transcriptions of West African Music," p.
+125; and the reports on the Linguistic Atlas Collection, pp. 22 and 87.

+[^n2]:For a full and authoritative discussion with excellent bibliographies see *Technische Akustik*, ed.
+E. Waetzmann, 2 vols., Leipzig, 1934.
+(These two volumes from Bd.
+XVII of the *Handbuch der Experimentalphysik*.)

+    An excellent and readable book on film and disc recording is *Talking Pictures* by Bernard Brown, 2d (revised) ed., London, 1933 (Isaac Pitman).

+    A compact and useful practical book is *Home Recording and All About It* by George J. Saliba, New York, 1932 (Gernsback).

+    *Sound Projection* (by Rudolph Miehling, New York, 1929 (Mancell Pub.
+Co.), while less up-to-date than the other books mentioned, may be found useful.

+    An abstract of G. Oscar Russell's, *Mechanical Recording of Speech* appears in Bulletin No. 4, *Ling, Soc.
+Am.*, Sept., 1929.

+    A brief essay by H. A. Frederick, "Recording and Reproducing Sound" appears in the *Review of Scientific Instruments*, Vol. 5, No. 5 (May, 1934).

+    A discussion of recording materials is found in E. Nesper, *Nimm Schallplatten Selber Auf!* (Stuttgart, 3rd ed., 1932) and in the essay by H. A. Frederick referred to above.

+    See also the Journal of the Acoustical Society of America, *The Review of Scientific Instruments*, and *The Bell Technical Journals*.

+[^n3]: This last method, much in vogue in France, is not to be confused with the familiar moving picture technique in which light variations are photographed.

-Sound Recording Methods®
+## Sound Recording Methods[^n2]

-In all kinds of electrical record- ing, sound waves (periodic variations in pressure) produce mechanical movements-—- usually in a sensitive diaphragm.
+In all kinds of electrical recording, sound waves (periodic variations in pressure) produce mechanical movements---usually in a sensitive diaphragm.
 These movements are translated into corresponding electrical vibrations or variations which
 (usually after amplification by vacuum